katzueno/mautic-install-shell/readme.md

 ## STEP 4: Launch your browser to proceed to browser installation

+- Click "Run" to start running apache
-- Click "Preview" to open the browser
+- Click "Preview" - "Preview Running Application" to launch cloud9 installation page
 - Proceed to installation

 Use the following MySQL information during `STEP 1: Mautic Installation - Database Setup`.